Previous dayApril 13, 2026Next day

 32.3 km---✓ ReviewedUSGS →

-A magnitude 4.4 earthquake was recorded 143 km ESE of Petropavlovsk-Kamchatsky, Russia on April 13, 2026 at 19:22 UTC.
-At a depth of 32.3 km, the event was shallow crustal.
-The epicenter is at 52.598°, 160.610°.
+On April 13, 2026 at 19:22 UTC, a magnitude 4.4 earthquake struck 143 km ESE of Petropavlovsk-Kamchatsky, Russia.
+The hypocenter lay at 32.3 km, placing this in the shallow crustal category.
+Coordinates: 52.598°, 160.610°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-13